Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Steps to Becoming Certified as a Substance Abuse Counselor in Virginia

-The Virginia Board of Counseling, often referred to as the Board offers credentials aligned with Association for Addiction Professionals (NAADAC) standards.
+- The Virginia Board of Counseling, often referred to as the Board, offers credentials aligned with the Association for Addiction Professionals (NAADAC) standards.
 Headquartered in Virginia, the Board is a division of the Virginia Department of Health Professionals.
-As a government organization the three credential levels offered by the Board include a terminal license, granting a level of state legal authority in professional practice beyond what certification grants.
-All three credentials offered by the Board are recognized by employers and insurers operating throughout Virginia, making them the accepted standard for career-focused substance abuse counselors:
+As a government organization, the Board offers three credential levels, including a terminal license that grants a level of state legal authority in professional practice beyond what certification grants.
+All three credentials offered by the Board are recognized by employers and insurers operating throughout Virginia, making them the accepted standard for career-focused substance abuse counselors: Certified Substance Abuse Counseling Assistant (CSAC-A), Certified Substance Abuse Counselor (CSAC), and Licensed Substance Abuse Treatment Practitioners (LSATP).

 When entering the field with the goal of becoming a professional substance abuse counselor, earning the Certified Substance Abuse Counselor (CSAC) credential is the natural place to start.